 Life’s Third Act

-Ageing has a really bad press, often thought of as being ‘downhill all the way’ or a decline into decrepitude and death.
-Ageism is common but even more toxic than the negativity in our environment is the internalised ageism, when we swallow and believe all the negative stories about getting older.
-So is it really as bad as it’s shown in the media?
-And is there anything that we can do to make our later years healthier and happier?
+Ageing has a really bad press, portrayed as being ‘downhill all the way’.
+A decline into decrepitude and death.
+Ageism is rife in society but even more toxic to our mental health is the internalised ageism, when we swallow and believe all the negative stories about getting older.
+So is it really as bad as is suggested in the media?
+And is there anything we can do to make our later years healthier and happier?
 Research shows that how we feel about our ageing process can have a significant influence on how we experience later life.
 If we approach it negatively – we are likely to have some pretty poor outcomes.
-If we develop a more positive mindset, however, the evidence is clear that we are much more likely to be happy and healthy.
+If we develop a more positive mindset, however, the evidence is clear that we are much more likely to be satisfied with our later life.

-Our Positive Ageing workshops and coaching, which seek to bust the myths about ageing and equip you to navigate this stage in life in the most constructive way.
-It’s not about pension planning or how to occupy your leisure time – these kind of courses can be found elsewhere.
+We offer Positive Ageing workshops and coaching, which seek to bust the myths about ageing and equip you to navigate this stage in life in the most constructive way.
+It’s not about pension planning or how to occupy your leisure time.
 Instead it helps people explore the emotional and psychological aspects of ageing and make the best of life’s third act.
 Watch Jane Fonda’s TED talk for inspiration or check out Guy Robertson, author of The Ten Steps to Ageing Positively.